Thursday's national newspaper front pages - Isle Of Wight Radio

 :: Daily Mail

-British aid handed to the world’s most corrupt regimes increased by almost 30% last year, despite warnings it could be stolen by terrorists.
+The paper reports that an ex-boyfriend of reality TV star Kim Kardashian will be a contestant on Celebrity Big Brother.

 :: Watch the Press Preview on Sky News every evening at 10.30pm and 11.30pm.
-Thursday night’s reviewers will be Stig Abell, editor of the Times Literary Supplement and Sunday Mirror columnist Carole Malone.
+Thursday night’s reviewers will be anthropologist and TV presenter Mary-Ann Ochota and Guardian columnist and author Owen Jones.

 (c) Sky News 2016: Thursday’s national newspaper front pages